vesperfi/vesper-subgraph/README.md

 npm run dev
 ```

 - After that, the docker container should start syncing for each pool.
+The url to open the GraphQL api will be in the output (in the form of `http://127.0.0.1:8000/subgraphs/name/<org>/vesper-subgraph/graphql`).

-Open http://127.0.0.1:8000/subgraphs/name/bloqpriv/vesper-subgraph/graphql and use GraphQL to query the data.
+  Open it in the browser and use GraphQL to query the data.

 Whenever you change `schema.graphql`, the template in `subgraph.template.yml` or the pools used in `subgraph-generator`, the following command must be run to regenerate all the types without deploying